 Valve Regulated Lead Acid Battery Design Life.

-Batteries have a “design life” based on average use at room temperature (20-25°C) operation.
+Battery Life or “design life” of a battery is based on average use at room temperature (20-25°C) operation.
 For a modest UPS System, the design life is typically 5 years.
 Since, UPS applications are standby applications, the batteries are float charged, and the life is also referred to as “float life”.

 The moist gel interior of VRLA batteries dries up over time, gradually reducing the effectiveness until the battery capacity is no longer viable for the application.
 This is why batteries will wear out regardless of how well they are maintained.